These stroke recovery tips start with the brain and and end with your lifestyle…

 Instead of trying to get as much done as possible, just focus on 1% improvement every day.
 This will help prevent burnout and accumulate real results over time.

-This happens in stroke recovery when a medical professional tells you about the limitations of your recovery.
+It happens when a medical professional tells you about the limitations of your recovery.
 Perhaps they told you that you’ll never be able to walk without a cane ever again.

-Limiting statements like that have a nocebo effect on your mind, and because of them you might not even try to regain full mobility because you believe in those limitations.
+Limiting statements like that have a nocebo effect on your mind, and because of them you might not even try to achieve a full recovery from stroke because you believe in those limitations.

 For this reason it’s absolutely essential to think for yourself and constantly remain curious about the potential of your recovery.
 Nothing is set in stone.
 You’re writing your own story.

-Now get out a new sheet of paper, either in your mind or in reality, and write this down: I believe in a full recovery.
+Now get out a new sheet of paper and write this down: I believe in a full recovery.
 I can achieve a full recovery.
 I will achieve a full recovery.

 As you do this, you’re reprogramming your mind.
 Then once you truly, sincerely believe that it’s possible, you’ll get so much farther in your recovery.